havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

   (to make the standard deviational ellipse equal to the standard distance deviation when the distribution of points is random and even in all directions).
+  With both of these corrections applied, the result will be the same as for the CrimeStat method.

 Implementation
 ================